William I of the Netherlands: Exile

-Soon after the departure to Britain the Hereditary Prince went back to the Continent, where his brother was assembling former members of the States Army in Osnabrück for a planned invasion into the Batavian Republic in the Summer of 1795.
+Soon after the departure to England the hereditary prince went back to the continent, where his brother was assembling former members of the States Army in Osnabrück for a planned invasion into the Batavian Republic in the summer of 1795.
 However, the neutral Prussian government forbade this.

-In 1799, William landed in the current North Holland as part of an Anglo-Russian invasion of Holland.
-The Hereditary Prince was instrumental in fomenting a mutiny on the Batavian naval squadron in the Vlieter, resulting in the surrender of the ships without a fight to the Royal Navy, which accepted the surrender in the name of the stadtholder.
+In 1799, William landed in modern-day North Holland as part of the Anglo-Russian invasion of Holland.
+He was instrumental in fomenting a mutiny among the crews of a Batavian Navy squadron under Rear-Admiral Samuel Story, resulting in the squadron surrendering without a fight to the Royal Navy, which accepted the surrender in the name of the stadtholder.
 Not all the local Dutch population, however, was pleased with the arrival of the prince.
 One local Orangist was even executed.
 The hoped-for popular uprising failed to materialise.
-After several minor battles the Hereditary Prince was forced to leave the country again after the Convention of Alkmaar.
+After several minor battles the hereditary prince was forced to leave the country again after the Convention of Alkmaar.
 The mutineers of the Batavian fleet, with their ships, and a large number of deserters from the Batavian army accompanied the retreating British troops to Britain.
-There William formed the King's Dutch Brigade with these troops, a military unit in British service, that swore oaths of allegiance to the British King, but also to the States General, defunct since 1795, "whenever those would be reconstituted."
-This brigade trained on the Isle of Wight in 1800 and was eventually used by the British in Ireland.
+There William formed the King's Dutch Brigade with these troops, a military unit in British service, that swore oaths of allegiance to the British king, but also to the States General, defunct since 1795, "whenever those would be reconstituted."
+This brigade trained on the Isle of Wight in 1800 and was stationed in Ireland for a time.

-When peace was concluded between Great Britain and the French Republic under First Consul Napoleon Bonaparte the Orange exiles were at their nadir.
+When peace was concluded between Britain and the French Republic under First Consul Napoleon Bonaparte the Orange exiles were at their nadir.
 The Dutch Brigade was dissolved on 12 July 1802.
 Many members of the brigade went home to the Batavian Republic, thanks to an amnesty.
-The surrendered ships of the Batavian navy were not returned, due to an agreement between the stadtholder and the British government of 11 March 1800.
+The surrendered ships of the Batavian Navy were not returned, due to an agreement between the stadtholder and the British government of 11 March 1800.
 Instead the stadtholder was allowed to sell them to the Royal Navy for an appreciable sum.

-The stadtholder, feeling betrayed by the British, left for Germany.
-The Hereditary Prince, having a more flexible mind, went to visit Napoleon at St. Cloud in 1802.
+The stadtholder, feeling discontented with the British, left for Germany.
+The hereditary prince, having a more flexible mind, went to visit Napoleon at St. Cloud in 1802.
 He apparently charmed the First Consul, and was charmed by him.
 Napoleon raised hopes for William that he might have an important role in a reformed Batavian Republic.
 Meanwhile, William's brother-in-law Frederick William III of Prussia, neutral at the time, promoted a Franco-Prussian convention of 23 May 1802, in addition to the Treaty of Amiens, that gave the House of Orange a few abbatial domains in Germany, that were combined to the Principality of Nassau-Orange-Fulda by way of indemnification for its losses in the Batavian Republic.
 The stadtholder gave this principality immediately to his son.